49th G7 summit: Events leading to the summit

 On 18 February 2023, the first of a series of G7 Foreign Ministers' Meeting was held in Germany with the participation of the Foreign Minister of Ukraine expected.

-On 24 February 2023, one year since Russia's aggression began, the G7 Leaders' Video Conference was held.
+On 24 February 2023, one year since the Russian invasion of Ukraine began, the G7 Leaders' Video Conference was held.
 After the opening remarks by Prime Minister Kishida as the Chair and a statement by Volodymyr Zelenskyy, President of Ukraine, the G7 Leaders had a discussion.
 The G7 Leaders' Statement was released after the meeting.

 On 19 March 2023, the G7 Foreign Ministers condemned in the strongest terms North Korea's launch of yet another Intercontinental Ballistic Missile (ICBM) on 16th, which undermines regional and international peace and security.